John Aldridge: Oxford United

-Alridge was sold to Oxford United on 21 March 1984, when the club was preparing for their Third Division promotion run-in under the management of Jim Smith.
+Aldridge was sold to Oxford United on 21 March 1984, when the club was preparing for their Third Division promotion run-in under the management of Jim Smith.
 He made his debut on 7 April 1984, coming on as a substitute in a 1–0 win over Walsall at Fellows Park.
 His first goal was in the 5–0 home win against Bolton Wanderers on 20 April 1984.

 He was used sparingly in the run-in to the Third Division title but the following season forged a partnership with Billy Hamilton and became the first Second Division player for nineteen years to score 30 goals.
 His 34 goals (30 in the league) in 1984–85 broke the club's goalscoring record for a single season, as Oxford gained promotion to the old First Division for the first time.
 Aldridge also picked up a Second Division title medal.

 In his 27th year, Aldridge finally had the chance to play in the First Division.
 He was the third-highest scorer in the division (only surpassed by Gary Lineker and Frank McAvennie) and netted six goals in United's League Cup-winning run in 1986 which culminated in a 3–0 victory over Queens Park Rangers in the final at Wembley.
 This is Oxford's only major trophy to date.
 His 23 goals from 39 games also assisted in Oxford avoiding relegation.

 Aldridge ended up playing 141 times for Oxford, scoring 90 goals – a goal every 1.5 games – including fourteen League Cup goals in 17 ties.
 He scored four goals against Gillingham in the League Cup on 24 September 1986 and three hat-tricks, the first in the 5–2 victory over Leeds United on 24 November 1984.
 He also scored one of the two Oxford goals that defeated Manchester United in Alex Ferguson's first game as manager, on 8 November 1986, maintaining his fine form into the 1986–87 season.